Contact Us (323) 455-2498

 In some cases, if your health insurance or car insurance paid for your medical treatment, those insurers may place a medical lien on your settlement..
 If Medicaid paid or if you used another form of health insurance policy, the insurer will likely seek to recover costs before you see any remaining funds.
 However, a knowledgeable personal injury lawyer can negotiate these liens to reduce their impact on your final compensation.

-If your personal injury settlement did not include an adequate amount for future medical expenses, this can be particularly problematic when ongoing care is needed.
+If your personal injury settlement does not include an adequate amount for future medical expenses, this can be particularly problematic when ongoing care is needed.
 A seasoned personal injury attorney will have worked with medical experts to forecast long-term treatment needs and include those costs in the demand letter during settlement negotiations.

 When settlements fall short, pursuing additional compensation through other insurance policies, such as an auto insurance policy with personal injury protection (PIP coverage), umbrella insurance, or even filing a second personal injury lawsuit, may be possible.
 These avenues can help ensure you are not left with the burden of unpaid medical bills due to the harm caused by another party.